MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

      }
      ```

-   - Add the configuration to specify the `Event Hub` name for sending by replacing the `<your-event-hub-name>`.
+   - Add the following configuration to specify the `Event Hub` name for sending.
+Be sure to replace the `<your-event-hub-name>` placeholder with your actual value.

      ```properties
      # "consume" is added from the above step